 For information on testing procedures, contact the Research, Assessment, and Accountability department.

 To learn more about test preparation, contact Advanced Academics.

 For more information about the tests, visit the College Board website.

-Contact the counseling office of the nearest high school by September 1, 2019, for information and to register.
-We cannot guarantee availability of tests for homeschool students after September 1, 2019.
+Contact the Assistant Principal/Testing Coordinator at the nearest high school by August 28, 2020 for information and to register.
+We cannot guarantee availability of tests for homeschool students after August 28, 2020.